DjangoAdminHackers/django-link-report/README.md

 ## Installation

 Assumes Django 1.8+ and Raven are installed.
-Has a built-in admin panel that works with django-admin-tools but can easily be adapted if you don't use that (although you should because it's great).

 The only other requirement is the requests library.
 If you install via pip then setup.py should handle this for you

 ## Warning

 Normal installation via pip is untested.
 We install via pip -e [github repo url] which does work.
 If someone wants to test and fix setup.py then pull requests are welcome.

-Just install normally
+After installing to your virtualenv, add the settings below and add link_report to installed apps.

 ## Example Settings